Project-Books/book-project/STYLEGUIDE.md

 ### Avoid randomness

-While it may seem better to use pseudorandom bounded values so that you can test more cases, it makes it harder to reproduce.
+While it may seem better to use pseudorandom bounded values so that you can test more cases, it rarely improves coverage.
 It's better to use fixed input data with well-defined edge cases.

 ## Recommended reading